-Mr. Thane followed by briefly discussing the water, wastewater, and re-use service areas.
-He also discussed the water and wastewater system Capital Improvement Projects that were in progress, scheduled for construction, or had been completed, noting that some of the upcoming projects listed in the report will address needed maintenance to the wastewater system.
+Mr. Thane followed by briefly discussing the water, wastewater, and reuse service areas.
+He also discussed the water and wastewater system Capital Improvement Projects that were in progress, scheduled for construction, or had been completed, noting that one of the upcoming projects listed in the report will address a needed expansion to the wastewater treatment plant.
 He concluded his presentation by comparing Round Rock and surrounding communities' single-family utility rates and their associated impact fees.

-Capital Improvements Advisory Committee November 1, 2017, Meeting Minutes Page 2 of 2
+Capital Improvements Advisory Committee June 6, 2018, Meeting Minutes Page 2 of 2

 In closing, Mr. Thane stated population growth in Round Rock is proceeding at a slightly slower rate than what was anticipated in the impact fee report, however, this has not caused a significant concern since the number of connections to the water and wastewater systems are occurring at the projected rate anticipated by the City.
-He noted that the City recommended the impact fees to be reviewed every three years.
-The next update for the Water and Wastewater Master Plain is anticipated for 2018; however, if no significant changes occur, the Master Plan might be reviewed in four years.
-Mr. Thane will inform the Commission, as needed.
+He noted that the City recommended the impact fees to be reviewed every three to four years.
+He noted that the Water and Wastewater Master Plan is anticipated to be updated in 2018 or 2019.
+After the Master Plan update the adopted impact fees will be reviewed.